 Sales Compensation is the key component for the success of any sales organization.
 It is the calculation engine that makes the SPM function superior to the CRM database and one of the reasons companies continue to invest heavily in this area.

 To make sure the plan continues to work as time passes and business changes, sales organizations need to perform ongoing evaluations.
 Integrating CRM within SPM offers leaders more accurate data and help them analyze plan effectiveness.
 By providing better sales performance information, executives can make informed decisions, such as replacing or coaching poor performers and aligning compensation plans with strategy.
-To find out if your incentive compensation plan is working, take a look at this infographic.
+Evaluating the impact of an incentive compensation plan is a key component of sales strategy.

 - Better, more accurate modeling